Roger Stone Indictment Raises More Big Questions About Russia, Trump 2016 Campaign

 And even as Trump's political fortunes improved throughout 2016, he and his deputies were negotiating with powerful Russians behind the scenes over a potential Trump Tower project in Moscow.

-But prosecutors haven't established whether any contacts included information about Russia's broader program of interference, or specifically whether anyone in Trump's camp knew that Russia was behind the WikiLeaks releases.
+But prosecutors haven't established whether any contacts included information about Russia's broader program of interference or specifically whether anyone in Trump's camp knew that Russia was apparently behind the WikiLeaks releases.

 Did Trump's campaign know what the Russians were doing?
 Or did it embrace the support it was getting without being aware of its ultimate benefactor?